neeraj5699/time2retire/README.md

   monthly.withdrawals capital withdrawals, dollars per month

 DISCLAIMER:  I did not write the original app.
-The idea and original code is by Pierre Chretien, updated by Michael Kapler.
+The idea and original code is by Pierre Chretien, updated by Michael Kapler and Lin Crampton.
 I expanded their concept of using matrices populated with random numbers to generate multiple simulations comprising capital inputs/outputs, and random fluctuations in inflation, interest, etc.
 DISCLAIMER:  I am not a financial planner, financial adivsor, or financial wizard.
 Do not make financial decisions based on the information provided by this app.